falsandtru/pjax-api/gh-pages/api/pjax/config/index.md

 ## sequence: Sequence<a, b, c, d> = ...

-Control the page routing sequence.
+Control the transition sequence.
-It can integrate and synchronize other async processes.
+It integrates and synchronizes other async processes.
-All methods are required, not optional.
+All the methods must be defined, not optional.

 ```ts
 const sequence: Sequence<1, 2, 3, 4> = {